beginning of content

 Colorectal (bowel or colon) cancer

-If you're in your 40s and you have a family history of bowel cancer, you may need to do a faecal occult blood test (FOBT) or have a colonoscopy.
+If you're in your 40s and you have a family history of bowel cancer, you may need to do an immunochemical faecal occult blood test (iFOBT), a type of bowel cancer screening test, or have a colonoscopy.

-You can get a FOBT kit from your doctor or pharmacy and take a sample of your faeces (poo), yourself.
+You can also get a bowel screening test kit from your doctor or pharmacy and take a sample of your faeces (poo), yourself.

 Depending on your results your doctor may recommend that you have a colonoscopy.